MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ## Convert the point cloud to a mesh

-The next step after importing the point cloud is to convert it to a mesh.
-To do this, you can use the **Particle Fluid Surface** command in the **Tab Menu**.
+Both glTF and real-time rendering applications require models to be represented as a triangulated polygon surface.
+You can use the **Particle Fluid Surface** command to connect the points into a logical surface as polygonal geometry.

 1. Click the **Geometry** pane, select **Fluid** > **Particle Fluid Surface**, select the node, and add it to the **Geometry** pane.